The ultimate guide to the best cities in Southern Spain.

 Secondly, it’s a shopper’s and a foodie’s paradise: full of fun little boutiques, innovative restaurants, and funky little cafés.

-And thirdly, it’s a great place for celebrity sightings: from the Obamas to Desperate Housewives’ Eva Longoria, they’ve all been here and some have even settled.
+Thirdly, it’s a great place for celebrity sightings: from the Obamas to Desperate Housewives’ Eva Longoria, they’ve all been here, and some have even settled.

 Marbella is by far one of the best city in southern Spain.

-Related articles: Best Beaches near Malaga, How to Get from Malaga to Marbella, Where to stay in Marbella
+Related articles: Things to do in Marbella, How to Get from Malaga to Marbella, Where to stay in Marbella

 Where to stay in Marbella: